SeanRiggs/m3u-playlist-cleaner/README.md

 ## Prerequisites

-Before you begin, ensure you have the following installed on your system:
-- Docker
-- PHP 8.0 or higher
-- Composer
+- Docker (No need to install PHP or Composer locally, as everything is handled within the Docker container)

 ## Installation